What Happens in Temples of The Church of Jesus Christ of Latter-day Saints?

 Temples are houses of the Lord, where members of The Church of Jesus Christ of Latter-day Saints regularly go to worship.
 Inside these holy buildings, faithful Church members make promises with God, feel His Spirit, and come closer to Him through sacred ceremonies called ordinances.

-What really goes on inside a temple of The Church of Jesus Christ of Latter-day Saints?
+What really goes on inside a Latter-day Saint temple?

 Inside temples, members of The Church of Jesus Christ of Latter-day Saints perform sacred ordinances or ceremonies.
 When members take part in these ordinances, they show their commitment to follow Jesus Christ and receive blessings and direction from God.
 There are three main ordinances that happen inside the temple.